sillsdev/wesay/README.md

 ### BUILDING WESAY

-Before you can build wesay, a number of dependencies must be downloaded from the internet.

-For Windows, execute (in a git bash window) the script:

-	build/buildupdate.win.sh

-For Linux, execute the script:

-	build/buildupdate.mono.sh

-After all the dependencies have been downloaded, the simplest way to compile wesay is to use a batch file that calls `msbuild.exe` (on Windows) or a shell script that calls `xbuild` (on Linux).
+The simplest way to compile
+wesay is to use a batch file that calls `msbuild.exe` (on Windows) or a shell script that calls `xbuild` (on Linux).
 For example, in a Windows "DOS box" window,